-At present it is not possible to tell precisely what the total number of full-time students living in ordinary residential accommodation is, but it is likely to be less than 3,852.
+At present it is not possible to tell precisely what the total number of full-time students living in ordinary residential accommodation is, but it is likely to be less than 3,425.
 The University has constructed a large number of new units of student accommodation over the past five years.
 If the number of full-time students at OBU continues to increase it will be important that further purpose built student accommodation is provided.
 The number of students living in private rented accommodation in Oxford would also increase if less students chose to live at their normal home address.
 It is therefore vital that the situation is closely monitored to ensure that the number of students living in private rented accommodation does not significantly increase in future years, thereby putting further pressure on the Oxford housing market.
-Oxford Brookes University are preparing a Master Plan, which provides the University with the opportunity to look at student accommodation and student numbers together and ensure that adequate accommodation is provided.